SandwichGouda/Data/Data.md

 - One can say that HTTPS is basically HTTP + TLS
 - For that reason, when looking at the internet traffic going in and out of your computer (with Wireshark) when browsing the internet, you see TLS everywhere.
 That's because traffic is encrypted !

+### More vocabulary

+#### Delay-tolerant networking

+Delay-tolerant networking (DTN) is an approach to computer network architecture that seeks to address the technical issues in heterogeneous networks that may lack continuous network connectivity.
+Examples of such networks are those operating in mobile or extreme terrestrial environments, or planned networks in space.

+It is seemingly mainly developed and aimed at usage in space (internplanetary networks, satellite networking).
+It has a few (very few) applications on earth.

 ### Networking protocols

 #### Link layer protocols